DefinedNet/nebula-docs/README.md

 This is the documentation for the [nebula open source project](https://github.com/slackhq/nebula).

-Status: Currently work-in-progress and not yet published, but the content matches https://www.defined.net/nebula/.
+Status: Currently a work-in-progress.
+Content matches what is published at https://www.defined.net/nebula/.

 ## Commands Cheatsheet